PsyTeachR/ads-v1/docs/08-wrangle.md

 <div class='webex-solution'><button>Hint</button>

 There are multiple ways to achieve this.
-You could create the table and then pull put the single value, or just calculate the single value.
+You could create the table and then pull out the single value, or just calculate the single value.

 </div>